DafyddL/Data_402_Big_Data/README.md

 Users can access these applications via web browsers without installation.

 Examples: Office 365, Google Workspace, Salesforce, Adobe

+### Differences in management
+One key thing that differentiates IaaS, PaaS, and SaaS is who manages what i.e. what to you manage, and what does the cloud provider manage:
 ![img.png](images/ServiceManagement.png)

 ## Advantages and Disadvantages of cloud